-In 1992, Disney released “Aladdin”, a 90 minute animated feature telling the story of a young man who by chance finds a magic lamp holding a genie inside that would grant him three wishes.
+In 1992, Disney released “Aladdin”, a 90 minute animated feature.
+It told the story of a young man who finds a magic lamp.
+Inside, the lamp holds a genie that would grant him three wishes.
 A magical rendition of the classic story of “Aladdin and the Magic Lamp” from “One Thousand and One Nights”, the film captured the hearts and imaginations of millions worldwide, becoming the 2nd highest grossing film of the Disney Renaissance World Wide (only being beaten out by “The Lion King” – source).

 Having found success with remaking their beloved classic animated films starting in 2010, Disney soon began to announce and start production on a string of live action remakes.
-As hot as it was back in 1992, it’s no wonder that “Aladdin” made it onto that list during an announcement in October of 2016.
+As hot as it was back in 1992, it’s no wonder that “Aladdin” made it onto that list.
+(The announcement came in October of 2016.)
 However, “Aladdin” was clearly different than anything ever done before.

 So imagine my absolute amazement as I walked out of the theater feeling like I had experienced something so refreshingly splendid stunning that I turned to my roommate and said “Can we see that again?”